The dashboard that all CIOs expected

 DSI dashboard

-In an effort to improve company performance (innovation and optimization of processes) it is important to make sure:
+In an effort to improve company performance (innovation and process optimization) it is important to:

-• Your projects contribute to your company's goals, as defined by Top Management
+• Ensure that your projects contribute to the company's goals defined by senior management

 All departments had their dashboards - you now have yours